flexera-public/policy_templates/security/aws/elb_unencrypted/README.md

 - *Email addresses of the recipients you wish to notify* - A list of email addresses to notify
 - *Ignore tags* - ALB/NLB with any of these tags will be ignored

+### Policy Actions

+- Send an email report

-### Required RightScale Roles
+### Prerequisites

-- admin or credential_viewer
+- This policy requires the AWS IAM or AWS STS Credential.
+When applying the policy select the appropriate credentials from the list for your tenant.
+If such credential doesn't exist please contact your cloud admin to create the Credential.
+- The credential must contain the value *AWS* in the Provider field.
+Refer to our documentation for more details on the [Credential Service](https://docs.rightscale.com/credentials/)

 ### AWS Required Permissions

 This policy requires permissions to describe AWS LoadBalancers, AWS LoadBalancer Tags, and AWS LoadBalancer Listeners.
-The Cloud Management Platform automatically creates two Credentials when connecting AWS to Cloud Management; AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
-The IAM user credentials contained in those credentials will require the following permissions:
+The IAM user will require the following permissions:

 ```javascript
 {